This post contains affiliate links.

 Ready to get a job on a yacht?
 Here is everything you need to know!

 Average Income: $2,500 per month and up

 Free Housing/Utilities: Yes

 Healthcare: If you’re crewed on an American boat, healthcare will be provided.
 On international boats, probably not.

-On the other hand, if you work on a chartered yacht, the salary will be lower but you also have the chance to make bank with large tips.
-As a whole though, working on a boat with one owner provides more predictable and steady income and work.
+On the other hand, if you work on a chartered yacht the salary will be lower but you also have the chance to make bank with large tips.
+As a whole though, working on a boat with one owner (rather than chartered) provides more predictable and steady income and work.

-There are no bills to pay because you live full time on the yacht.
+There are no bills to pay because you live full time on the boat.
+So, what’s it like?
 Jack says it’s usually a small room shared with one other person.
 The living spaces can feel a bit cramped but they’re also free soo… not bad!

 However, this does mean that your yacht coworkers really become your family.
 You live together, you work together, and you really can’t escape each other.
 If you’re prone to drama or need a lot of personal space, this may not be the ideal living situation for you.
 But if you want to save lots o’ cash, it definitely is.

 How to Get a Job on a Yacht

 The best way to get a job on a yacht is to travel to one of the yachting hubs and physically hand out your resume on the docks there, old school style.